FEniCS/dolfinx/demo/documented/maxwell-eigenvalues/python/demo_maxwell-eigenvalues.py.rst

 First we define the Nédélec edge element space and the essential boundary conditions for it, and call ``eigenvalues`` to compute the eigenvalues.
-Since the degrees of freedom for the Nédélec space are tangential components on element edges, we simply need to constrained all the DOFs associated to boundary points to zero. ::
+Since the degrees of freedom for the Nédélec space are tangential components on element edges, we simply need to constrain all the DOFs associated to boundary points to zero. ::

   #